Preserving Our History, Ensuring Our Future

 - Africans in Rhode Island would establish one of the nation’s earliest free African schools in 1808 and later after the Civil War would promote the integration of all public schools in Rhode Island.

 Join us as we honor and celebrate the work of our founders.
-From now through June 2017, follow us on Facebook, Twitter, and Google+ (#RIBHSorigins) to discover the important work they accomplished during the first years of the society.
+Follow us on Facebook, Twitter, and Google+ (#RIBHSorigins) to discover the important work they accomplished during the first years of the society, and our continued work today.